 There were various ways of understanding or interpreting this strange and, in some respect, blasphemous notion.
 I think that Coubertin was considering the religious feelings of athletes in antiquity by praising their gods through agons, and comparing these with motivations and emotions of athletes at modern Olympics.
-They should, he believed, be aware that their actions during training and competition are by no means "just for fun, as they are ambassadors of the message of modern Olympism, prophets athletae, or priests of the religio with communicating their body and This message performance. includes universal idea of education for "democracy and internationalism", as Coubertin never ceased to point out.
-Top athletes at Olympics are idols for a new generation and encouraging them for a better world of progress and humanity.
+They should, he believed, be aware that their actions during training and competition are by no means "just for fun, as they are ambassadors of the message of modern Olympism, prophets or priests of the religio athletae, communicating with their body and performance.
+This message includes a universal idea of education for "democracy and internationalism", as Coubertin never ceased to point out.
+Top athletes at Olympics idols for a new generation and encouraging them for a better world of progress and humanity.
 They are idols for all, to strive for better achievement, discipline and self-control, in order to foster a peaceful world, characterized by democracy and internationalism.